Partitive plural

 Partitive plural is a grammatical number that is used to modify a noun which represents a part of some whole amount, as opposed to the comprehensive plural, used when the noun represents the total amount of something.
-It is one of four grammatical numbers in Quenya, the others being singular, dual, and plural.

-A similar meaning can be expressed by the partitive case in Finnish language (which influenced J.R.R.
-Tolkien in inventing his fictional language Quenya).
+It can be found in partitive case in Finnish.
 One of its uses in Finnish is to express a part of a larger object, or a subset of a group of several objects.

 An example in Finnish would be the difference between the use of partitive and accusative:

+Finnish influenced J.R.R.
+Tolkien in inventing his fictional language Quenya, being present in that language as one of four grammatical numbers in Quenya, the others being singular, dual, and plural.